 Windows variable UNIX/Linux variable Description WSL_LOAD_FU LLNAME LOAD_FULLNAME The fully-qualified load table name.
-WSL_LOAD_TA BLE LOAD_TABLE The unqualifi The unqualified load table name.
-WSL_LOAD_SC HEMA LOAD_SCHEMA A trail due to A trail type of However, it Notes: A trailing dot is appended for SQL Server or Oracle due to historical usage.
+WSL_LOAD_TA BLE LOAD_TABLE The unqualified load table name.
+WSL_LOAD_SC HEMA LOAD_SCHEMA The schema for the load table.
+Notes: A trailing dot is appended for SQL Server or Oracle due to historical usage.
 A trailing dot is not appended for any other database type due to historical usage.
-However, it is better not to assume the trailing dot is or isn't appended by using the variable like this, when it is not empty: OS If no trailing dot is wanted If a trailing dot wanted Windows !WSL_LOAD_SCHEM A:.=! !WSL_LOAD_SCHEM UNIX/ Linux \${LOAD_SCHEMA%.} \${LOAD_SCHEMA%.}

-Windows variable UNIX/Linux variable Description WSL_LOAD_DB LOAD_DB The name of the database for the load table.
+However, it is better not to assume the trailing dot is or isn't appended by using the variable like this, when it is not empty os lf no trailing dot is wanted Windows !WSL_LOAD_SCHE !WSL_LOAD_SCHE MA:.=! or any other database ne trailing dot is or isn't nis, when it is not empty: If a trailing dot is wanted !WSL_LOAD_SCHE M \${LOAD_SCHEMA%.
+WSL_LOAD_DB LOAD_DB The name of the database for the load table. table.
 WSL_TEMP_DB TEMP_DB Teradata: The name of the database for load temporary tables.
 PDW: The name of the staging database for the load.

-Others: Not Used.
+Windows variable UNIX/Linux variable Description Others: Not Used.
 WSL_TGT_DSN TGT_DSN The ODBC data source name (DSN) for the load table's storage connection.
 WSL_TGT_SER VER TGT_SERVER The server for the load table's storage connection.
 WSL_TGT_DBP ORT TGT_DBPORT The database port for the load table's storage connection.
 WSL_TGT_DBI D TGT_DBID The Database ID property of the load table's storage connection.
 For Teradata this is the Teradata Director Program ID (TDPID).
 For Oracle this is the Oracle SID or TNS Name.
-WSL_TGT_USE TGT_USER The user id for the load table's storage connection.
+WSL_TGT_USE R TGT_USER The user id for the load table's storage connection.
 WSL_TGT_PWD TGT_PWD The password for the load table's storage connection.